Birth and Death Certificates

 Upon the birth of a child, the State of Ohio allows one year for the birth certificate information to be filed with the local health district.
 Ideally, you will want to file your child’s birth certificate within 10 days of birth to avoid additional paperwork.
 Please follow the steps below to file the certificate:

-• Download and fill out the Newborn Birth Certificate Packet.
+• Download and complete the Newborn Birth Certificate Packet.

 • Contact Clermont County Public Health’s Vital Statistics Registrar at (513) 732-7499 to schedule an appointment to file a home birth certificate.

 Death certificates cannot be ordered online.
-To obtain a certified copy of a death certificate filed in Clermont County, please complete the Birth/Death Certificate Request Form.
+To obtain a certified copy of a death certificate, please complete the Birth/Death Certificate Request Form.
+This form also is available in our lobby.
 Typically, a request for a vital record can be fulfilled in our office in less than 15 minutes.
 Should you require the certificate to be mailed to you, please include a self-addressed stamped envelope so that we may mail the certificate back to you.
 If an envelope with correct postage is not included with your request, your request cannot be fulfilled.